Madrid · Operators

 Madrid operators meet the American buyer.

-US commercial architecture for Consejeros Delegados and directores comerciales at Madrid-headquartered firms running a US subsidiary, a US joint venture, or direct outbound from the Castellana corridor into the United States.
-Iberian and LatAm operating history translated into a register the American procurement officer reads in twenty seconds.
+US sales and marketing system for Consejeros Delegados and directores comerciales at Madrid-headquartered firms running a US subsidiary, a US joint venture, or direct outbound from the Castellana corridor into the United States.
+Iberian and LatAm operating history translated into a register the American procurement officer judges in twenty seconds.

 Why Madrid operators arrive here.